-- the status of nature in the framework of nature recovery.
-Additional efforts in the field of monitoring and research (baselines) will be needed. - 3.5 Parties investing in wind farms must at the earliest possible stage sketch out viable business cases for attaining the targets of the Climate Agreement with regard to the terawatt hour (TWh) levels to be achieved and the reduction in the costs of offshore wind.
+- 3.5 Parties investing in wind farms must at the earliest possible stage have a view on viable business cases for attaining the targets of the Climate Agreement with regard to the terawatt hour (TWh) levels to be achieved and the reduction in the costs of offshore wind.
 Costs to society must be clearly defined in advance, while there must be transparent discussion on the question who pays for what.
 This will also help protect the energy consumer by keeping energy bills as low as possible. - 3.6 To ensure that fishery, including seabed-disturbing fishery, remains possible on the North Sea now and in the future, the nature and size of the fleet must be adjusted in such a way that it ties in with the new situation on the North Sea.
 The transformation of the fishery sector on the North Sea that is being called for cannot be viewed in isolation from other, structural uncertainties for the sector.
 Landing obligations, the ban on pulse fishery and the uncertain outcome of the Brexit have already made the future of the fishing industry uncertain.
-The funds needed for restructuring the fleet must be made available on time; from the equity of the industry itself, from existing government funding and from the 'Transition fund'. - 3.7 The 'New Economy' on the North Sea calls for space for (the upscaling of) robust pilots and a uniform policy with clear underlying principles for the awarding of licences and choice of locations.
+The funds needed for restructuring the fleet must be made available on time; from the equity of the industry itself, from existing government funding and from the 'Transition fund'. - 3.7 The 'New Economy' on the North Sea calls for space for (the upscaling of) robust pilots and a uniform policy with clear underlying principles for licensing and choice of locations.
 This relates to mariculture (the farming of fish, shellfish and crustaceans, algae and seaweeds) and to alternative forms of marine energy generation.
-These activities must also be demonstrably appropriate for the ecological resilience of the North Sea, for example in terms of the nutrients present and guaranteed safety.
+These activities must also be demonstrably appropriate for the ecological carrying capacity of the North Sea, for example in terms of the nutrients present and guaranteed safety.
 Within the North Sea Consultation, discussions aimed at achieving consensus regarding the governance and relevant principles will be organised. - 3.8 The production of gas on the North Sea is finite, and shrinking.
 With the reduction of gas production from Groningen, the Netherlands has now become an importing country.
-The various parties agree that producing our own natural gas is better than importing foreign gas because the production of gas from small fields currently offers climate advantages12 and is better for the economy and security of energy supply.
+The various parties agree that producing our own natural gas is better than importing foreign gas because the production of gas from small fields currently offers climate advantages and is better for the economy and security of energy supply.
 This in turn requires a predictable licence-awarding procedure.
 The continued production of gas on the North Sea was also specifically placed in the framework of achieving the targets of the Paris Agreement.
 To ensure a transparent assessment, additional independent research is provided for in this Agreement (see section 5.11). - 3.9 The parties recognise the systemic relationship between energy transitions on the North Sea as a source of revenue and the costs that must be incurred in financing other transitions for food and nature.
 As a society, we are enriched by the North Sea so that over the coming decades we will be able to promote a healthy North Sea.
 In three years time (halfway through the planned term for the 'Transition fund'), the parties will undertake a joint review to determine whether the targets set for the Agreement can be achieved using the additional funds made available (€ 200 million).
 If that is not the case, open and realistic discussions will be held within the North Sea Consultation about further financial impulses.
 The suppliers of wind energy, oil and gas are in principle positive about contributing to the 'Transition fund', assuming implementation of the so-called Small Fields Letter from the Cabinet.